nfdi4objects/n4o-graph-importer/README.md

 #### GET /collection/:id/load

-Get latest load log of a collection. *Not implemented yet!*
+Get latest load log of a collection.

 #### POST /collection/:id/remove

 Remove collection data from the triple store and from staging area.
-The collection will still be registered and collection metadata is not removed from the triple store.
+The collection will still be registered and its metadata is not removed from the triple store.

 ## Configuration